humanmade/altis-cms/docs/branding.md

 ## Custom Admin Colour Scheme

 If the default colour scheme does not meet the accessibility needs of your staff you can register custom schemes to provide high contrast alternatives.
-To register a custom admin colour scheme add the following function on `admin_init` action.
+To register a custom admin colour scheme add the following function on the `admin_init` action.

 ```php
 wp_admin_css_color( string $key, string $name, string $url, array $colors = [], array $icons = [] );